enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## SRR2443147            SLE whole blood     high ISM_high
     ## SRR2443149            SLE whole blood     high ISM_high

-OK, this looks more readable.
-Let's check how many samples we have in each group:
+It looks more readable.
+Let's now check how many samples we have in each group:

 ``` r
 table(colData(rse)$disease_status)